shreyapungaonkar/Table_extraction_from_pdf/README.md

-PDF Table Extraction using Tabula & PDFPlumber Overview
+PDF Table Extraction using Tabula-Py Library.

+Overview

 This project extracts tables from PDF documents using tabula-py and saves them as separate Excel files.
 It helps automate data extraction from structured PDF documents.